-Earned premiums net of reinsurance increased by €1m year on year.
-The increase in reinsurance commission rate resulted in an increase of €2m in commission income in the year.
+Earned premiums net of reinsurance increased by €0.5m year on year driven by Commercial business with strong retention and new business growth.
+The increase in reinsurance commission rate on the quota share arrangement resulted in an increase of €2m in commission income in the year.